nataag/nataag/README.md

 ## Hi, I'm Natalia Almaraz

-I'm a Full Stack Developer with a background in Physiotherapy.
+👩🏻‍💻 Full Stack Developer

-💻 My transition into tech started 8 years ago, when I started building WordPress websites on my own.
-After that, I’ve decided to acquire the skills to code web applications from scratch with a Full Stack training through CodeOp.
-Now, I’m able to code using modern JavaScript frameworks like React and Vue and I’ve developed a strong problem-solving ability.
+☯️ I enjoy both, the server and the client side.

+⚛️ Used to work with React, I've also worked with Vue.

+📲 Also used to Typescript, Angular and Sass.

+🔢 I handle Python and SQL to create my own databases.

+🚌 Yoga and travelling, my hobbies.

-🙆‍♀️ Curious, creative, organized and proactive person, empowered to create impactful products and work with enthusiastic teams.
-I believe my background as a Physiotherapist also brings a valuable perspective to create useful tools and help people make their lives easier!
+🌟 Curious, creative, organized and proactive person, eager to learn and create new technologies.

 👉 You can find me on [Linkedin](www.linkedin.com/in/natalia-almaraz)